streamlit/docs/content/library/advanced-features/custom-classes.md

   st.write("Hooray you found the color YELLOW!")
 ```

-By default, this Streamlit page will work as it appears it should -- the `Enum` values `Color.RED` and `Color.GREEN` appear in the `st.multiselect` widget,
-and when the user picks both `Color.RED` and `Color.GREEN` they are shown the special message.
+By default, this Streamlit page will work as it appears it should if you're using the latest version of Streamlit.
+The `Enum` values `Color.RED` and `Color.GREEN` appear in the `st.multiselect` widget, and when the user picks both `Color.RED` and `Color.GREEN`, they are shown the special message.

 However, if you've read the rest of this page you might notice something tricky going on.
-There is a hidden problem with this code!
 Specifically, the `Enum` class `Color` gets redefined every time this script is run.
-In Python if you define `Enum` classes with the same class name,
-members, and values for those members, the classes and their members are still considered unique from each other, and cannot be compared.
-This _should_ cause `if` condition to always evaluate `False`, since the `Color` values returned by `st.multiselect` would be of a different class
-than the `Color` defined in each script execution.
+In Python if you define `Enum` classes with the same class name, members, and values for those members, the classes and their members are still considered unique from each other, and cannot be compared.
+This _should_ cause `if` condition to always evaluate `False`, since the `Color` values returned by `st.multiselect` would be of a different class than the `Color` defined in each script execution.

-To solve this, we have to have some way of making sure the `Color` values returned by `st.multiselect` are of the same `type()`.
-While this is easily accomplished if you follow the general guidelines above and put your `Color` Enum in a separate python file, sometimes you may not
-want to do all that just to store one small class that represents a few values.
+If you run the snippet above with Streamlit version 1.28.0 or less, you will not be able see the special message.
+Thankfully, as of version 1.29.0, Streamlit introduced a configuration option to greatly simplify the problem.
 That's where the enabled-by-default `enumCoercion` configuration option comes in.

-### Understanding the "enumCoercion" configuration option
+### Understanding the `enumCoercion` configuration option

-When enabled (the default configuration) Streamlit tries to recognize when you are using
-an element like `st.multiselect` or `st.selectbox` with a set of Enum members as
+When `enumCoercion` is enabled, Streamlit tries to recognize when you are using an element like `st.multiselect` or `st.selectbox` with a set of `Enum` members as options.
-options.

-If it detects this, it will then convert the Enum values returned by the
-widget to members of the class defined in the latest script execution.
-This is something we call automatic Enum coercion.
+If it detects this, it will then convert the widget's returned values to members of the `Enum` class defined in the latest script run.
+This is something we call automatic `Enum` coercion.

-This behavior is [configurable](https://docs.streamlit.io/library/advanced-features/configuration) via the `enumCoercion` setting in your Streamlit
+This behavior is [configurable](/library/advanced-features/configuration) via the `enumCoercion` setting in your Streamlit `config.toml` file.
-`config.toml` file.
 It is enabled by default, and may be disabled or set to a stricter set of matching criteria.

-If, with Enum coercion enabled, you find that you still encounter issues, consider following some of the other [general guildelines](#general-guidelines), such as moving your Enum class definition to a separate module file.
+If you find that you still encounter issues with `enumCoercion` enabled, consider using the [custom class patterns](#patterns-to-define-your-custom-classes) described above, such as moving your `Enum` class definition to a separate module file.